Alternative robust ways of witnessing nonclassicality in the simplest scenario: Parity-oblivious multiplexing in the presence of noise

-This theorem indicates that preparation contextuality is a necessary resource for performing the $2-$bit parity-oblivious multiplexing protocol with higher success probability than the one achievable by optimal classical strategies.
-Moreover, it turns out that, by using the same optimal quantum strategy of $2-$bit quantum random access codes \cite{Ambainis1999} (associated with the preparations $P^{id}_{ij}$ and measurements $X,Y$ of figure \ref{simplest_scenario_a}), the probability of success is $\omega_Q(\textrm{POM})=\cos^2(\frac{\pi}{8})\approx0.85.$ It can be shown that this value is the maximum achievable with quantum strategies \cite{Spekkens2009}.
+This theorem indicates that preparation contextuality is a necessary resource for performing the two-bit parity-oblivious multiplexing protocol with higher success probability than the one achievable by optimal classical strategies.
+Moreover, it turns out that, by using the same optimal quantum strategy of two-bit quantum random access codes \cite{Ambainis1999} (associated with the preparations $P^{id}_{ij}$ and measurements $X$ and $Y$ of Fig.~\ref{simplest_scenario_a}), the probability of success is $\omega_Q(\textrm{POM})=\cos^2(\frac{\pi}{8})\approx0.85.$ It can be shown that this value is the maximum achievable with quantum strategies \cite{Spekkens2009}.
 Notice that, when Bob measures on the $X$ or $Y$ basis, he cannot gain any information about the parity, as the parity $0$ and parity $1$ mixtures -- $\frac{1}{2}P^{id}_{00} +\frac{1}{2}P^{id}_{11}$ and $\frac{1}{2}P^{id}_{01} +\frac{1}{2}P^{id}_{10},$ respectively -- correspond to the same quantum state (the completely mixed state).